-If you wish to undertake this work yourself, you will find a range of draught excluding materials at Wickes with FREE next day delivery on orders over £45!
+If you wish to undertake this work yourself, you will find a range of draught excluding materials at Wickes with FREE next day delivery on many orders!
 Click here to go straight to the draught excluder section of their website (opens in a new window).

 The following information explains how you can draught proof your own home.
 You can get professionals to do this for you or you can do it yourself, which will save you money.
 It is simple to do and will normally pay for itself within one year in terms of energy savings.

 For filling gaps such as between skirting and floorboards.
 A flexible sealant will last for many years when used in this way.

 Silicone based products are more expensive but are generally less prone to deterioration.

 For sealing around windows and doors.
 It is available in different colours.
 Damages easily.

 Self-adhesive rubber strip.